prashclouds/generalized/ops-vpn/README.md

 # ops-vpn

+To install an openvpn server you need to run the ops-vpn::default recipe.

 ## ops-vpn::default

 The default recipe download the openvpn package and install it using dpkg instruction, so you need to use an Ubuntu AMI for this.